 In the past, businesses had to ensure that everyone had a copy of the software on their machine.
 Once people left the office, they no longer had access to this software unless they were allowed to leave the office with their work machines.
 Now, the remote nature of SaaS has streamlined how businesses and employees use software.

-There is no software to install, and everyone can get access to the software they need wherever they may be, as long as they have an internet connection.
+According to Grow and Convert, there is no software to install, and everyone can get access to the software they need wherever they may be, as long as they have an internet connection.
 This remote access has also made it easier to collaborate and share data, forming much of the foundation that remote work is based upon.

 No More Updates